Modern Luxury

 A post shared by Kristina Cho (@eatchofood)

-736 Clement Street / Website
+736 Clement St.; 415-386-3388 / Website

 Located in the north inner Richmond, Good Luck Dim Sum is easily recognized by the line of return customers.
-Open from 8 a.m. to 4 p.m. every day but Tuesday, fans get there early to enjoy fresh and hot shrimp dumplings, pork siu mai, deep friend taro root, shark fin dumplings and more.
+Open from 8 a.m. to 4 p.m. every day but Tuesday, fans get there early to enjoy fresh and hot shrimp dumplings, pork siu mai, deep-fried taro root, shark fin dumplings and more.

-Tags: restaurants web-og Kat Bein chinese cuisine
+Tags: restaurants web-og Kat Bein chinese cuisine Apple News

-Photography by: Rajat Sarki / Unsplash
+Photography by: d3sign / Getty